ksherlock/65816.tmbundle/README.md

 65816.tmbundle
 ==============

-This is a TextMate/Sublime Text bundle for WDC's 65816 assembly language.
+This is a TextMate bundle for WDC's 65816 assembly language (Don't try it in sublime text... it crashes).
 Some effort is taken to be slightly intelligent about some opcode/operand pairs.

 Currently supported: